Beck–Fahrner syndrome

-Facial features generally include a long face with a broad forehead, an open mouth appearance, arched eyebrows, and protruding ears.

-Beck–Fahrner syndrome, also known as BEFAHRS and TET3 deficiency, is a rare genetic disorder caused by mutations of the TET3 gene.
+Beck–Fahrner syndrome, also known as BEFAHRS and TET3 deficiency, is an ultra-rare genetic disorder caused by pathogenic variants of the TET3 gene.
 The clinical presentation varies among individuals, but typically includes global developmental delay, slow progress in mental and physical activities, syndromic autism, decreased muscle tone, epilepsy and dysmorphic features.
-Mutations in the TET3 gene disrupt DNA demethylation during embryogenesis, an essential epigenetic process contributing to the early development of the nervous system.
-They can occur from new genetic mutations or be inherited in an autosomal dominant manner.
+Pathogenic variants in the TET3 gene disrupt DNA demethylation during embryogenesis, an essential epigenetic process contributing to the early development of the nervous system.
+The condition can occur spontaneously or be inherited in an autosomal dominant manner.

 Diagnosis involves molecular and genetic testing in the context of typical symptoms.
 Management is supportive, aimed at improving quality of life—typically involving developmental and behavioral therapies, educational support, and monitoring by specialists such as physician geneticists, developmental pediatricians, neurologists and different therapists.
 As of 2023, approximately 50 individuals have been diagnosed with Beck–Fahrner syndrome.

-Signs and symptoms
+Presentation

 Beck–Fahrner syndrome, also referred to as "BEFAHRS", is characterized by a mnemonic encompassing its prominent features: behavioral differences, epilepsy, facial features, autistic features, hypotonia, retardation of psychomotor development, and size differences.

 MR brain findings in a person with Beck–Fahrner syndrome: A. bilateral coloboma; B. underdeveloped inferior cerebellar vermis; C. mildly abnormal midline cerebellum surface.

 The most common neurodevelopmental symptoms associated with Beck–Fahrner syndrome include a delay in global development, slow progress in mental and physical activities, delayed speech, and difficulties with fine and gross motor skills.
 Intellectual and learning disabilities are commonly present, and more than two-thirds of affected individuals have syndromic autism or social communication disorder.
 Additionally, attention deficit hyperactivity disorder, obsessive–compulsive tendencies, anxiety, depression and psychosis have been observed.

 Decreased tone of muscles is most noticeable in early life, causing feeding difficulties and constipation in infants, and further impeding the development of speech and motor skills in children.
 Epilepsy and seizure disorders affect over one-third of individuals, while some individuals encounter motor and movement disorders.
 Eye involvement can lead to vision, movement and alignment issues, and ear involvement may result in hearing loss.
 Affected individuals may at times demonstrate benign brain malformations in neuroimaging studies.

 Most individuals affected by Beck–Fahrner syndrome exhibit similar facial features, including a long face with a broad forehead, an open mouth appearance, protruding ears, arched eyebrows and a high-arched palate.
 Musculoskeletal abnormalities encompass kyphosis, scoliosis, hyperflexible joints, hip misalignment and flat feet.
 Overgrowth may manifest in some individuals, presenting with characteristics such as a larger head size and tall stature; rarely this may be correlated with enlarged kidneys and heart.
 Conversely, undergrowth has also been reported, associated with a smaller head size and short stature.
 Congenital heart defects, pyloric stenosis, inguinal hernia, hypospadias and undescended testis have been observed less frequently.

-Genetics
+Mechanism

 Summary of the role of TET enzymes and 5-hydroxymethylcytosine (5hmC) in mammalian neurobiology.